Invariable plane: Terminology and definition

 This plane is sometimes called the "Laplacian" or "Laplace plane" or the "invariable plane of Laplace", though it should not be confused with the Laplace plane, which is the plane about which the individual orbital planes of planetary satellites precess.

 Both derive from the work of (and are at least sometimes named for) the French astronomer Pierre-Simon Laplace.
 The two are equivalent only in the case where all perturbers and resonances are far from the precessing body.
 The invariable plane is derived from the sum of angular momenta, and is "invariable" over the entire system, while the Laplace plane for different orbiting objects within a system may be different.
 Laplace called the invariable plane the plane of maximum areas, where the "area" in this case is the product of the radius R and its time rate of change d R/d t, that is, its radial velocity, multiplied by the mass.

+The magnitude of the orbital angular momentum vector of a planet is $L = R^2 M \dot{\theta}$, where $R$ is the orbital radius of the planet (from the barycenter), $M$ is the mass of the planet, and $\dot{\theta}$ is its orbital angular velocity.